herve4m/quay-collection/docs/quay_notification_module.rst

 .. note::
    - Supports \ :literal:`check\_mode`\ .
-   - The token that you provide in \ :emphasis:`quay\_token`\  must have the "Administer Repositories" and "Create Repositories" permissions.
+   - The user account associated with the token that you provide in \ :emphasis:`quay\_token`\  must have administrator access to the repository.

 ..
 Seealso